Close Icon

 Legal Requirements for Holiday Lets

 Letting any property means that you are obliged to adhere to certain rules and regulations.
-But, there are different legal requirements between renting a property on a long-term basis than that of a short-term period.
+However, there are different legal requirements for renting a property on a long-term basis than for a short-term period.
 So, it’s important to understand what is classed as a holiday let.

-A holiday let is a self-catering property that is rented out to guests for short periods of time.
-Generally anything between a few days and a calendar month.
+A holiday let is a self-catering property that is rented out to guests for short periods.
+This can be anything from a few days to a calendar month.
 A holiday let is usually furnished and decorated to a high standard and equipped with everything needed for a stay away from home.

 A Furnished Holiday Let is a specific category of rental property that allows you as an owner certain tax advantages and benefits.
 To qualify as a Furnished Holiday Let (FHL), you will need to meet specific criteria and occupancy conditions.